 Many students looking for some fun in the sun during their spring break choose to travel to Mexico.
 They find great beaches and resorts, and lots of others who are also looking for a good time.
-The exchange rate is particularly favorable at the moment, making Mexico a very economical destination for spring breakers as well.
+The exchange rate is favorable, making Mexico a very economical destination for spring breakers as well.
 As of January 2019, the rate was approximately 20 pesos to the dollar.
-Here are some of the most frequently asked questions we receive from prospective travelers about spring break in Mexico.
+Here are some of the most frequently asked questions prospective travelers ask about spring break in Mexico.

 You will most likely need a passport to travel to Mexico for Spring Break.
 If you're traveling by air, it is most definitely required, but if you're traveling by land or sea, you may be able to use a passport card or enhanced driver's license.
 Find out how to get a passport and more information about Mexico entry requirements.